Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 And that's why this next week in the foreigner primary and my endorsement is so important.

-Now, as to our last caller, who says that once the Supreme Court sees that our nominee is Romney and goes in and finds Obamacare constitutional and it's over.
+Now, as to our last caller who says that once the Supreme Court sees that our nominee is Romney and goes and finds Obamacare constitutional, then it's over.

-So we don't want to have Romney nominated.
+So we don't want to have Romney nominate.

 Romney, just to be factually correct out there, Romney says he opposes a federal mandate.